Philadelphia Flyers: Retired numbers

-The Flyers have retired six of their jersey numbers and taken another number out of circulation.
+The Flyers have retired six of their jersey numbers and taken others out of circulation.
 Barry Ashbee's number 4 was retired a few months after his death from leukemia.
-Bernie Parent's number 1 – Parent wore number 30 during his first stint with the Flyers – and Bobby Clarke's number 16 were retired less than a year after retiring while Bill Barber's number 7 and Mark Howe's number 2 were retired shortly after their inductions into the Hockey Hall of Fame.
+Bernie Parent's number 1 and Bobby Clarke's number 16 were retired less than a year the players' retirement, while Bill Barber's number 7 and Mark Howe's number 2 were retired shortly after their inductions into the Hockey Hall of Fame.
 The number 31, last worn by goaltender Pelle Lindbergh, was removed from circulation after Lindbergh's death on November 11, 1985, but it is not officially retired.
 The NHL retired Wayne Gretzky's No. 99 for all its member teams at the 2000 NHL All-Star Game.
 In 2018, the Flyers retired Eric Lindros' number 88.

 Flyers Hall of Fame

 Established in 1988, the Flyers Hall of Fame was designed to "permanently honor those individuals who have contributed to the franchise's success."
 Candidates for the hall are nominated and voted upon by a panel of media members and team officials.
-To date, 27 former players and executives have been inducted.
+To date, 28 former players and executives have been inducted.